sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 * Send test email
 * IP Pools

-## Migrating from Marketing Campaigns
+## Migrating from Legacy Marketing Campaigns

-### Migrating Campaign HTML
+### Migrating Legacy Marketing Campaign HTML

 *To migrate HTML from a Marketing Campaigns template or email:*

-1. Navigate to [Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and locate the campaign you wish to migrate.
+1. Navigate to [Legacy Marketing Campaigns](https://sendgrid.com/marketing_campaigns/ui/campaigns) and locate the campaign you wish to migrate.
 1. Hover over the action menu until the icons appear.
 1. Select the **Export HTML** icon.
    The campaign HTML downloads to the folder specified on your computer
-1. Navigate to the Automation dashboard.
+1. Navigate to the New Marketing Campaign dashboard.
-1. Locate the automation you want to add the exported email to and hover over the action menu.
+1. Locate the New Marketing Campaign you want to add the exported email to and hover over the action menu.
 1. Select **Edit**.
-1. Within the automation, find the email you want to add the content to and click **Edit**.
+1. Within the New Marketing Campaign, find the email you want to add the content to and click **Edit**.
 ![]({{root_url}}/img/edit-email-automation.png "Edit email content")
 8. Select **Blank Template**.
 9. Select the code editor.